History Contacts Join Links News Front Page

 • The main iron bridge over the Fish River is in remarkably good engineering condition.

 • The timber trestle spanning Snakes Valley Creek is in fair condition.
-It is intact and will seemingly only need the replacement of some timbers.
+It is intact but will need the replacement of many timbers.

 • The goods and shunting facilities are intact at both ends.

-• There is a useful intact loading facility at Oberon and Tarana.
+• There is a useful intact loading facility at both Oberon and Tarana.

-• The historic sheep & cattle yards at Oberon are also relatively intact and would have a high heritage value as most similar structures have been destroyed.
+• The historic sheep and cattle yards at Oberon are also relatively intact and have been identified as having a high heritage value as most similar structures have been destroyed.
 The Council is to be congratulated on preserving these yards.

 • The line passes major timber industries which may allow viable freight or tourist interaction.
 Commercial utilisation in the short term is unlikely but OTHR Inc will lobby for the reintroduction of commercial operations on the line.

-• Close proximity to other heritage rail operators such as the Lithgow State Mine Railway and the Lachlan Valley Railway.
+• Close proximity to other heritage rail operators such as the Zig Zag Railway and the Lachlan Valley Railway.

 • Possibility of tourist traffic via or to Jenolan Caves